top of page

 • Sunset Viewpoints: Corregidor’s elevated terrain offers breathtaking sunset views over Manila Bay.
 Spots like Battery Grubbs and the Pacific War Memorial are perfect for soaking in the island’s serene beauty.

 • Hiking Trails: For nature lovers, the island’s trails wind through dense forests and rugged cliffs, providing opportunities to explore its diverse flora and fauna while enjoying panoramic views of the bay.
+Walking and biking trails are also available, offering visitors an active way to explore the island’s natural and historical sites.

 Activities